-Module 07LE33M-TP Term Paper 6 ECTS Responsibility Dean of Studies, Lecturers of the Institute of Physics Courses Type Credit ECTS Assess- ment Term paper seminar S 2 6 PL: oral presentation and written report WiSe + SoSe Total: 2 6 Required academic assessment The final module exam (PL) is adjacent area (duration 30-45 presentations of the seminar is minutes) and a writ - - Grading The final grade is the arithme written report. tic mean d of the grad es for the e oral presentati on and the Qualification objectives Students are able to hand tions Students are able to prepare front of a broad audience Participants have the skill Students can give a sciements pare and p oresent a t opic of co urrent physical roup of students research in Course content The research groups of the Inscation and registration to a part in the first week of the semest.
-The Term Paper seminar comfield of physics or a neighbour ticular sei er. iprises ap minar will b proximatel e in a cor mmon event ger nerally held Workload (hours) Course Contac t hrs Self-stu dies Total , Term paper seminar 21 h 159 h 180 h Total: 21 h 159 h 240 h Usability M.Sc.
+Module 07LE33M-TP Term Paper Term Paper 6 ECTS Responsibility Dean of Studies, Lecturers of the Institute of Pl Dean of Studies, Lecturers of the Institute of Physics Courses Туре Credit hrs ECTS Assess- ment Term Term paper seminar S 2 6 PL: oral presentation and written report WiSe + SoSe Total: 2 6 Required academic assessment The final module exam (PL) is adjacent area (duration 30-45 presentations of the seminar minutes) and a writ - - Grading The final grade is the arithme written report.
+The final grade is the arithmetic mean of the grades for the oral presentation and the written report.
+Qualification objectives Students are able to han tions Students are able to pre front of a broad audience Participants have the ski Students can give a sciements pare and p e lls to lead a oresent a t opic of c urrent physical research in Course content The research groups of the Incation and registration to a pain the first week of the semes The Term Paper seminar confield of physics or a neighbou rticular sei ter. nprises ap minar will b e in a co mmon event ge nerally held Workload (hours) Course Contac t hrs Self-stu idies Total (Term paper seminar 21 h 159 h 180 h Total: Total: 21 h 159 h 240 h Usability M.Sc.
 Physics, M.Sc.
-Applied Physics 1 Previous knowledge Basic knowledge in respective topic as a acquired in self-stud ies or lecture Language English
+Applied M.Sc.
+Physics, M.Sc.
+Applied Physics Previous knowledge Basic knowledge in respective e topic as a acquired in self-stud ies or lecture Language English